Research Portfolio · AI for Accessibility

 From Hallucination to Engineering: While "all-at-once" generation fails (1), iterative verification allows blind users to construct complex parametric models (2-10).

-Key Contribution: A verification paradigm for AI-generated artifacts where users inspect synchronized semantic representations rather than visual output—making trust possible without sight.
+Key Contribution: A verification paradigm for AI-generated artifacts where users inspect synchronized semantic representations rather than visual output, making trust possible without sight.

 03

-User-Defined Routines AI Agents Under Review
+User-Defined Routines AI Agents Preprint 2026

 Authoring the Automation